Land Rover Discovery Sport review

 The Land Rover Discovery Sport is practical, easy to drive, comfortable on the motorway and very capable off-road.
-However, alternatives have better infotainment and are cheaper to run.
+However, alternatives have better infotainment and are more fun on a country road.

 What's not so good